Hyperkeratosis — the excessive keratinization of the skin. What to do with it

 There are several ways to get rid of keratosis: cosmetic, medical, and surgical.
 Cosmetic treatment is suitable for the early stages when the skin is just beginning to harden.
 It includes the use of nourishing, moisturizing, emollient creams, pumice, foot baths, feet steaming.
 Be sure to select comfortable shoes that will not rub.
 There are some well-proven folk remedies: trays with chamomile, calendula, pine bark, and needles.
 They not only soften the skin but also eliminate bacteria that sustain the inflammatory process.

-Pharmaceutical drugs treatment requires an integrated approach.
+Pharmaceutical drug treatment requires an integrated approach.
 The first thing to do is to find out the causes of skin keratinization and cure the underlying disease or to reach remission.
 It is usually advised to choose a balanced diet, normalize weight, and take vitamin complexes.
 To ease the disease effects, it is recommended to use lavender, pine or lemon balm essential oils.

 Keratolytic ointments are used to fight directly with keratosis.
 These products contain components that break down the horny layer and have an antiseptic effect.
 An antifungal or anti-inflammatory component may be added as well.
 The composition of the ointment contains enzymes, caustic substances (sulfur, urea, phenol), weak acids or alkalis.